 - Right click on the project's root and select Build path | Configure build path.

 - Select Java Build Path.

 - Click the Add external JARs... button.

 Add the following jars, which can be found at the IOT Devkit installation root path\iss-iot-win\devkit-x86\sysroots\i586-poky-linux\usr\lib\java:

 Figure 6.
 Adding external jars to the build path.

 Copy the www folder to the home directory on the target platform using scp or WinSCP*.
 Create a new Run configuration in Eclipse* for the project for the Java* application.
 Set the Main Class as com.intel.pathtoproduct.JavaONEDemoMulti in the Main tab.
 Then, in the arguments tab enter the following:

 Note: To run without an IDE, download the repo directly to the target platform and run the start.sh script.

 As this how-to document demonstrates, IoT developers can build solutions at relatively low cost and without specialized skill sets.
-In particular, using an Intel® IoT Gateway and an Arduino 101* board, project teams can rapidly adapt existing Intel® IoT path-to-product solutions to address novel business needs.
+Using an Intel® IoT Gateway, project teams can rapidly adapt existing Intel® IoT path-to-product solutions to address novel business needs.